 As you can probably discern and as I always tell my students, I have no hard and fast “rules for painting” -in plein air or otherwise.
 I always have said, “In art there are no rules and no mistakes, only opportunities for growth and change”.
 Sometimes my painting in plein air is restricted to 2 or 3 hours or so in one spot.
 Whether this is self imposed or due to the location or particularly if it is in a Plein Air – Paint Out or competition.
 Such as the works: “Storm Moving In On Boston”, (View from Forbes House Museum) , painted in the morning and then, “Forbes House Museum”, painted in the afternoon.
 There are also works painted over the most of one day. if it is a cloudy, overcast, grey day, the colors pop, but the light doesn’t change all that much, thus alluring me into detail (“View of Hudson from Mill Street Loft”).
 Sometimes I’ll work on one piece two or more consecutive days, (“Purple in the Back”, “Hint of Autumn” or “Looking into the Falls”) or even a week or more returning to the same spot at the same time of day, (“View up River, the Boca”).
 Some of these also may include some glazing and retouching in the studio or additional time, (up to 20%), spent on details etc, and sometimes I’ll note these as, “plein air and the studio”, such is the case with, “From the Summit, View South”, in which I returned to the mountain top for 4 hours every morning for about 2 weeks, till the days became misty, then completed the work in the studio.
 In a few other instances, like “Standing on Fossils”, the work was simply sketched on the canvas in the field, then completed in the studio.
 Or a watercolor sketch is done on Fredrix all media watercolor canvas paint board then completed with oil in the studio.

 I often explain to my students a simplification of 3 ways of approaching the landscape: The “traditional” way in the West is, we carry our studio into the field, sit by the mountain and the river/waterfall and paint what we see and experience.
 In the East, the artist would hike into the mountains, sit by the river/waterfall, meditate there, absorb the energy of the place, then return to the studio and create the painting eidetically.
 The third method, my preferred approach, is a combination of both.
 To me what is important is not to produce a photographic representation or even a likeness of a particular place, (although this often occurs).
-What is important is to convey the energy of a place and my experience of it, my sense of “sacred” connection, the experience of ‘Oneness with the Universe”, coming to the place where I AM pure awareness, that I often experience when I am in nature and/or in the process of creating art.
-If I can transfer that energy and experience into my canvas and then allow you to have a similar experience through the “energy field” of my canvas -then I feel I have been successful.
+What is important to me are my intentions.
+The first is to have the practice of painting be a process that I uncover and connect to my core self of expanded awareness and the Universe around me.
+Second is the intention – the inspiration of the unique individual piece I am working on.
+How does the “inspiration awaken this in me.
+If the inspiration, as it often is, is nature and the landscape, then my intention is to convey the energy of the place and my experience of it, my sense of “sacred” connection, the experience of ‘Oneness with the Universe”, coming to the place where I AM pure awareness.
+This is the experience I often have when I am in nature and/or in the process of creating art.
+If I can transfer that energy and experience into my canvas, capture my intention, (by all the parts serving that whole), allowing you the viewer to have a similar experience through the “energy field” of my canvas -then I feel I have reached success.

 This painting, Purple in the Back was painted in our back yard in Ashfield MA and done in 3 sittings of about 3 hours each.

-Another view from atop the summit, done on multiple sittings and finishing touches in the studio.
+Another view from atop the summit on My.
+Holyoke, done on multiple sittings and finishing touches in the studio.